-Breezy aHP vs. Legacy H2O2
+Breezy vs. Legacy H2O2

-Breezy aHP vs. Legacy Hydrogen Peroxide Systems
+Breezy vs. Legacy Hydrogen Peroxide Systems

 High-level disinfection, built for real hospital workflows

-Figure 1: Mechanism of Action of Aerosolized Hydrogen Peroxide (aHP)
+Figure 1: Mechanism of Action of Aerosolized Hydrogen Peroxide

 Breezy Blue®'s difference is operational: speed, simplicity, and consistency in real hospital use.

-Breezy’s aerosolized hydrogen peroxide (aHP) is designed to deliver the same high-level disinfection with faster cycles, simpler workflows, and reliable whole-room coverage.
+Breezy’s aerosolized hydrogen peroxide is designed to deliver the same high-level disinfection with faster cycles, simpler workflows, and reliable whole-room coverage.

 -